Bob Wade (basketball)

-Robert Pernell Wade (born December 9, 1944) is a former men's college basketball head coach for the University of Maryland (1986–1989), as well as an American football defensive back for the National Football League (NFL).
+Robert Pernell Wade (born December 9, 1944) is an American former professional football player and college basketball coach.
+He was the men's college basketball head coach for the University of Maryland (1986–1989), as well as a defensive back in the National Football League (NFL).

-He spent from 1996 to 2015 as athletics coordinator of the Baltimore City Public School System.
+He was also the athletics coordinator of the Baltimore City Public School System from 1996 to 2015.

 Football career

 Wade played college football at Morgan State University.
 After his collegiate career, he played in the NFL as a defensive back for the Pittsburgh Steelers (1968), the Washington Redskins (1969), and the Denver Broncos (1970).
 He was released by the Redskins during training camp on September 1, 1970.

 Basketball coaching career

+After his football career ended, Wade spent four years coaching basketball at Edmondson High School.
 Prior to his coaching stint at Maryland, Wade coached at Baltimore's Dunbar High School for ten years, where he compiled a 341–25 record and was often ranked in the nation's top 10.
-In his best two seasons at the inner-city high school, 1981–1983, Wade put together teams that produced a 60–0 record, the second of which was ranked first in the nation by USAToday.
+In his best two seasons at the inner-city high school, 1981–1983, Wade put together teams that produced a 60–0 record, the second of which was ranked first in the nation by USA Today.
 His 1981–82 team produced four future NBA players – three of them first-round draft picks – including Boston Celtics captain Reggie Lewis, who was the high school's team's sixth man, and 5'-3" Tyrone "Muggsy" Bogues, who had a 14-year NBA career despite being the shortest player in league history.
 The other two future NBA players were David Wingate and Reggie Williams, who also combined to win an NCAA championship at Georgetown in 1984.

 Wade was originally hired to replace Lefty Driesell, Maryland's basketball coach of 17 years.
 Driesell resigned over concerns about the death of All-American forward Len Bias and subsequent revelations about his players' academic performances.
 Wade and Driesell had a frosty relationship, and Wade had consistently said he hadn't wanted Dunbar prospects to play for Driesell at Maryland—facts not overlooked by commentators.
-Wade was known as a strong disciplinarian, and he was appealing to Maryland administrators who were attempting to clean up the basketball program.
-He was also hired in order to increase diversity, as he became the first African American coach of a major sport in the Atlantic Coast Conference, despite the fact that he had no prior experience in coaching a team at the collegiate level.
+Wade was known as a strong disciplinarian, and he was appealing to Maryland administrators who were attempting to clean up the basketball program's image.
+He was also hired in order to increase diversity, as he became the first African American coach of a major sport in the Atlantic Coast Conference (ACC), despite the fact that he had no prior experience in coaching a team at the collegiate level.